How do we create incredibly effective marketing plans and do it quickly?

 The way we create effective marketing plans is by only focusing on the practical — nothing else.
 Everything within the plan is useful, practical, applicable and critical.
 There is nothing in the plan that is not needed.

-Here are the seven parts we really focus on in our plans.
-Implementation is necessary to grow your business.
+Here are the five parts that we really focus on in our plans.
+Implementing them is necessary to grow your business.

 The very reason we create marketing strategies and plans and ask every company to create a marketing plan, is because it creates a framework of operation for the entire company.
 It enables your entire team to align with your business goals.